AnnArborTees/bootstrap5_form/README.md

 ## Hidden Fields

-The `hidden_field` helper in `bootstrap_form` calls the Rails helper directly, and does no additional mark-up.
+The `hidden_field` helper in `bootstrap5_form` calls the Rails helper directly, and does no additional mark-up.

 ## Accessing Rails Form Helpers